MCFpy/mcf/docs/core_6.md

 **l**

 * <a id="l_centering">**l_centering**</a>  - **Boolean**
-	* Determines whether local centering is used; the default value is False.
+	* Determines whether local centering is used; the default value is True.
 * <a id="l_centering_cv_k">**l_centering_cv_k**</a> - **Boolean**
 	* Specifies number of folds used in cross-validation; only valid if *l_centering_new_sample* is False;  the default is 5; note that the larger the value the better estimation quality but the longer computation time.
 * <a id="l_centering_new_sample">**l_centering_new_sample**</a> - **Boolean**